wrex/bunzu.doiwalters.com/src/pages/en/introduction.md

 ## Some Japanese required

-This site is aimed at Japanese learners.
+This site is aimed at "intermediate" Japanese learners (whatever "intermediate" means).

-While it's for beginners, it does assume some basic knowledge about the language.
+While it hopes to prove useful even for beginners, it does assume some basic knowledge about the language.

+Just as an 11-year-old studying grammar for the first time _already speaks their native language to some degree_, these diagrams also presume a minimal familiarity with Japanese (though less than an 11-year-old Japanese native might possess!).

 In particular, some familiarity with the writing systems is mandatory.
 You should be able to [read